ribes-technologies/owoce-4-0/index.md

 				<header class="major">
 					<h3>Our Solution</h3>
 				</header>
-				<p>Autonomous protection of berry plantations.<br>
+				<p>Autonomous protection of berry plantations.<br><br>
-				Visual recognistion of diseases, powered by AI to quickly identify diseases on bushes.
+				Visual recognistion of the plants, powered by AI, to quickly identify diseases attacking plantations.
 				Precision application of plant health products to minimise the cost.
-				Atonomus, electricly powered vehicle to keep the plantation under constant supervision.</p>
+				Electricly powered, autonomic vehicle to keep the plantation under constant supervision.</p>
 				<!-- <ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>
 				</ul> -->